 Open enrollment is an annual period when you can enroll in a private health insurance plan.

-Open enrollment for 2017 runs from November 1, 2016, to January 31, 2017.
-If you miss this deadline, you may still be able to get health coverage outside the annual open enrollment period:
+Open enrollment for 2017 was November 1, 2016, to January 31, 2017.
+If you missed this deadline, you may still be able to get health coverage outside the annual open enrollment period.

 Learn more about open enrollment, dates and deadlines.